 By now I'm sure that you've at least heard of Bitcoin.
-It's been blowing up lately in the media due to its extremely high market prices.
+It blew up in the media last year due to its extremely high market prices.

 But many people don't have a clue what a Bitcoin is or how it actually works.
 If you don't know much about them, don't be embarrassed, it's confusing and pretty new to the mainstream.